d12frosted/elpa-mirror/melpa/lsp-sonarlint-readme.txt

-Sonarlint LSP extensions for GNU Emacs, add support for the majority of sonarlint languages
+SonarLint LSP extensions for GNU Emacs, add support for the majority of sonarlint languages
 including: php, javascript, typescript, html, python and java.

-This is NOT an official Sonarlint extension.
+This is NOT an official SonarLint extension.